dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

       * Other nodes can verify that published nonce falls in the target output space.

 **Brief recap**
-* Mining economics :If mining reward is greater than hardware and electricity cost, then miner can make a profit.
+* Mining economics : If mining reward is greater than hardware and electricity cost, then miner can make a profit.
   * But reward is in bitcoin and the costs are in fiat.
   * Reward depends on global hash rate.
-* consensus types in bitcoin :
+* Consensus types in bitcoin :
   * Exchange rate of bitcoin to fiat.
   * Other nodes agree that I own a certain amount of bitcoin.
   * Rules of the system.